-Input was received from stakeholders during face-to-face meetings held in the spring along with surveys that were shared with all stakeholders.
-In June of 2023, the Leadership Team worked together to review last year's plan and the data (including Stakeholder surveys) for this year's plan.
-All Leadership Team members were involved in the evaluation of data (Annual State assessments, local screeners, local tests for mastery, and other pertinent data points).
-The plan will be brought back to the school for all faculty and staff to review and to share input.
-The plan will then be shared with school stakeholders for feedback.
+Input was received from stakeholders during face-to-face meetings held in the spring, along with surveys shared with all stakeholders.
+In June 2024, the Leadership Team reviewed the previous year's plan and analyzed data, including stakeholder surveys, for this year's plan.
+All Leadership Team members participated in evaluating data from annual state assessments, local screeners, local tests for mastery, and other pertinent data points.
+The plan will be brought back to the school for faculty and staff review and input, then shared with school stakeholders for feedback.